Blog Articles

 Using color alone, without any text or other cues adds unnecessary barriers for many users.
 For example, if a green circle indicates that a particular user is online, add “Online” in text next to the circle to remove the guesswork.

-3. Clear and concise content structure
+3. Clear and Concise Content Structure

+Make your site structure similar to a table of contents with descriptive headings and subheadings.
 Other methods for breaking up text and keeping content skimmable include:

-• Shorter sentences
+• Short sentences

-• Shorter paragraphs
+• Short paragraphs

 • Descriptive link text (Replace “Learn More” with “Find a Neurology Location”)

-4. Accessible multimedia: videos and images
+4. Accessible Multimedia: Videos and Images

 We're here to help